-INTRODUCTION TO LAW ENFORCEMENT
+INTRODUCTION TO LAW ENFORCEMENT Grades 9-12 1 credit

 This course examines the history of policing in the United States and an overview of the relationship between law enforcement and American society.
 It includes an examination of the duties of law enforcement officers, the operations of police agencies, police-community relations, the police subculture, and the need for police objectives to conform to constitutional procedures.